 WHAT TO DO: At Night – The Red Light District

-There’s something so bizarre about walking passed a bunch of scantily ladies standing around in shop windows but it has to been seen….unless you’re with little ones!
+There’s something so bizarre about walking past a bunch of scantily ladies standing around in shop windows but it has to been seen…unless you’re with little ones!
 No photos in the red light district please, the security won’t think twice about taking your phone or camera off you and throwing it in the river – but this area is something that needs to be seen to be believed and makes for an interesting bucket list tick off at least!
 I was surprised at how clinical it all looked, you’re literally looking right into the bedrooms of the girls just waiting to be picked.
 So strange but interesting at the same time.

 SHOP THE POST